- VISITING ASSOCIATE PROFESSOR Psychiatry

 M.D., Florence University

 Dr. Pallanti's clinical interests include:

 Dr. Pallanti's role within the Department of Psychiatry has included organizing and directing Mount Sinai's Center of Excellence for OCD, impulsive, and behavioral addiction.
-Under his leadership as Director, the Center continues to break new ground with its cutting-edge approaches to treatment and an innovative blend of therapeutic programs, research, and educational activities.
+Under his leadership as Director, the Center broke into new ground with its cutting-edge approaches to treatment and an innovative blend of therapeutic programs, research and educational activities.

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.

 Dr.Pallanti is not currently required to report Industry relationships.

 Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website at http://icahn.mssm.edu/about-us/services-and-resources/faculty-resources/handbooks-and-policies/faculty-handbook.
 Patients may wish to ask their physician about the activities they perform for companies.